nimish94/FILE-HANDLING-UTILITY/README.md

-# **FILE-HANDLING UTILITY**
+# File Handling Utility

+## Company
-**Company Name:** CODTECH IT SOLUTIONS PVT.
-LTD
+**CODTECH IT SOLUTIONS PVT.
+LTD**

+## Intern Details
-**Student Name:** Nimish Sadhu
+**Name:** Nimish Sadhu
 **Intern ID:** CT08DK421
-**Domain Name:** Java Programming
+**Domain:** Java Programming
 **Batch Duration:** April 20th, 2025 – June 20th, 2025
-**Mentor Name:** Neela Santhosh Kumar

----

-## 📝 Internship Task 1 – File Handling Utility (Java)

-### 📌 About the Task

-This project was completed as part of my Java development internship and focuses on implementing core **file handling** operations using the Java programming language.
-The objective was to create a simple command-line utility for performing essential file operations such as:

-- Writing content to a file
-- Reading from a file
-- Modifying (appending to) the contents of an existing file

-The program features a basic menu-driven interface that prompts users to select an operation and input necessary details.

-The task emphasized understanding Java’s file I/O (Input/Output) mechanisms through the use of:

-- `FileWriter`
-- `FileReader`
-- `BufferedReader`
-- Exception handling (`try-catch` blocks)

-This hands-on project enhanced my ability to work with files in Java, manage text content, and design user-friendly, error-resilient applications.

----

-### ⚙️ Tools & Resources Used

-- **IntelliJ IDEA** – Primary IDE used for development.
-It provided helpful features such as syntax highlighting, error detection, and an integrated terminal.
-- **ChatGPT** – Assisted with code structuring, Java file I/O concepts, documentation, and debugging tips.
-- **Google Search** – Used for accessing Java documentation and community forums like Stack Overflow.
-- **YouTube** – Tutorials from Telusko, CodeWithHarry, and freeCodeCamp helped reinforce Java fundamentals.

----

-### 🚀 Features Implemented

-- **Write to a File**
-  Overwrites an existing file or creates a new one with user-provided content.

-- **Read from a File**
-  Displays file contents line-by-line on the console.

-- **Modify a File**
-  Appends user input to the existing content without overwriting.

-- **Error Handling**
-  Gracefully handles exceptions such as `FileNotFoundException` and `IOException` to ensure stability.

----

-### 🛠️ How It Works

-1. The user is prompted to enter a **file name** (e.g., `data.txt`).
-2. A menu is displayed for operation selection:
-   - `1` – Write
-   - `2` – Read
-   - `3` – Append
-3. Based on the selection, the program:
-   - Accepts input (for write/append)
-   - Reads and displays contents (for read)
-4. Confirms successful completion of the operation.

-The program is user-friendly, menu-driven, and ideal for beginners.

----

-### 🌍 Real-World Applications

-Though simple, this **file handling** tool has practical relevance, including:

-- Logging application events
-- Storing configuration or user input
-- Automating data processing tasks
-- Basic data export/import
-- Maintaining text-based records or logs

-It lays the groundwork for more advanced topics like file serialization, working with CSV/JSON, and secure file operations.

----

-### ✅ Conclusion

-This internship task strengthened my understanding of Java’s **file handling** features and helped me apply best practices in coding, debugging, and user interaction.
-It was developed using IntelliJ IDEA and supported by research from ChatGPT, Google, and YouTube.

-The project is a foundational step toward becoming a proficient Java backend or full-stack developer.

----

-### 📂 OUTPUT
+**Mentor:** Neela Santhosh Kumar

+## Internship Task 1 – File Handling Utility (Java)

+### About the Task
+This project was completed as part of my Java development internship.
+It focuses on implementing core file handling operations using Java.
+The goal was to build a simple command-line utility that allows users to perform basic file operations such as writing content to a file, reading from a file, and appending content to an existing file.
+The program offers a basic menu-based interface prompting users to select their desired operation and enter the necessary input.

+This task helped me gain a solid understanding of Java file I/O using classes like `FileWriter`, `FileReader`, `BufferedReader`, along with proper exception handling.
+I learned how to safely interact with files locally, manage text content, and structure user-friendly, error-resilient Java programs.

+### Tools & Resources Used
+- **IDE:** IntelliJ IDEA — Provided syntax highlighting, error detection, and an integrated terminal for compiling and running Java programs.
+- **ChatGPT:** Assisted in program structure, understanding file handling methods, writing clean and documented code, and clarifying conceptual doubts.
+- **Google Search:** Used extensively to consult official Java docs, troubleshoot exceptions, and find code examples from platforms like GeeksforGeeks and Stack Overflow.
+- **YouTube:** Watched tutorials from Telusko, CodeWithHarry, and freeCodeCamp to reinforce concepts of file handling and Java fundamentals.

+### Features Implemented
+- **Write to a File:** Overwrites existing files or creates new files with user-provided content.
+- **Read from a File:** Displays file contents line-by-line on the console.
+- **Modify a File:** Appends new content without overwriting existing data.
+- **Error Handling:** Gracefully manages exceptions such as `FileNotFoundException` and `IOException` to prevent crashes.

+### How It Works
+Upon running the program, the user:
+1. Enters the file name (e.g., `data.txt`).
+2. Selects an operation from the menu:
+   - `1` for Write
+   - `2` for Read
+   - `3` for Append
+3. Provides the text input when prompted.

+The program executes the chosen operation and confirms success, providing a simple and intuitive experience for beginners.

+### Real-World Applications
+Although simple, this utility is relevant for:
+- Creating log files for applications
+- Saving user inputs or configuration data
+- Developing data import/export tools
+- Automating text file processing
+- Building basic text-based databases or records

+It also lays a foundation for advanced topics like serialization, streaming, file encryption, and working with CSV or JSON in Java.

+### Conclusion
+This internship task strengthened my knowledge of Java’s file handling capabilities while emphasizing clean code and user interaction.
+It provided practical experience with Java’s standard I/O libraries and improved my debugging, exception handling, and file manipulation skills.

+The project was developed using IntelliJ IDEA and supported by online resources including Google, ChatGPT, and YouTube.
+This task marks a meaningful step toward becoming a proficient backend and full-stack Java developer.

+###  OUTPUT
 ![Screenshot 2025-06-18 132507](https://github.com/user-attachments/assets/553bd6c3-37c1-4711-ae8e-6b752127a87b)
 ![Screenshot 2025-06-18 132621](https://github.com/user-attachments/assets/b538f53c-dd9a-4739-8ed5-73a3fb0271b3)
 ![Screenshot 2025-06-18 132729](https://github.com/user-attachments/assets/950ced6d-763b-446a-9489-a8a56d0bf2a0)